electrode-io/above-the-fold-only-server-render/README.md

 };
 ```

-You can also skip server side rendering by setting context and passing a contextKey prop.
+You can also skip server side rendering by setting context and passing a contextKey prop:

 ```js